 Bucheon-si Gyeonggi-do, South Korea Travel Guide

 Incheon Grand Park: A large and popular urban park in the eastern part of the city.
-It includes a zoo, botanical garden, a beautiful rose garden (seasonal), a large lake for boating activities, and extensive walking and hiking trails.
-A green, recreational escape suitable for families and nature lovers.
+It includes a zoo, botanical garden, a beautiful rose garden (seasonal), a large by the lake for boating activities, and comprehensive walking plus trekking routes.
+A green, recreational escape suitable for families plus nature lovers.

-For tickets and tour information, consider checking GetYourGuide.
+For passes and tour information, consider checking GetYourGuide.

 A world-renowned airport offering cultural experiences, gardens, and art installations.
 A destination in itself.